ramomar/banes/README.md

 | EXPENSE           | A record that represents an expense. |
 | ACCOUNT_OPERATION | A record that represents an account operation log (change of NIP, virtual card limit modification, etc). |

-You can get more detail about the structure of the records [here](https://github.com/ramomar/banes/blob/master/banes/records.py).
+You can get more details on the structure of the records [here](https://github.com/ramomar/banes/blob/master/banes/records.py).

 ## Development